audivir/doctyper/README.md

 - Features:
     - Use Google-style docstrings to create help strings for arguments and options.
     - Use type-aliased identifiers
-    - Interpret Literals (for choices)
+    - Interpret Literals (for choices) (meanwhile added to upstream typer)
+        - Interpret unions, lists or tuples of Literals (not yet added to upstream typer)
+        - Raise error on non-string literal values for python3 <= 3.10
+        - Checks for uniqueness in Literals/Enums as `Literal["1", 1]` would interupt type safety
     - `SlimTyper` disables completion and pretty traceback
     - Enable "str | None" type hints (and __future__ import annotations for python <= 3.10)
     - Disables show_default for required arguments